-- Enhancing the value of AOA membership - Protecting and promoting the rights of all osteopathic physicians - Accentuating the distinctiveness of osteopathic principles and the diversity of the profession - Supporting DOs' efforts to provide quality, cost-effective care to all Americans - Collaborating with others to advance the practice of osteopathic medicine
+- Enhancing the value of AOA membership - Protecting and promoting the rights of all osteopathic physicians - Accentuating the distinctiveness of osteopathic principles and the diversity of the profession - Supporting DOs' efforts to provide quality, cost-effective care to all Americans - Collaborating with others to advance the practice of osteopathic medicine https://osteopathic.org/

 The AOA stands firmly behind osteopathic physicians' ethical and professional responsibilities to patients and the medical profession.
 We offer an in-depth look at our ethical standards in our official Code of Ethics.
 Our policies and positions also outline the AOA's stance on major health issues affecting all areas of society.
+For additional information, follow this link: